 While their wings aren’t my favorite now that I have so many other great options, I’ve had a long-time love for their Blazin’ sauce.
 It’s legit.

 Best Wings in Cincinnati

 Disagree with who has the best wings in Cincinnati?
 Let us know in the comments and we’ll be happy to go check them out!

-And finally, here’s our Basic Hot Buffalo Wing Sauce recipe, serve with our homemade Creamy Keto Blue Cheese Dressing.
+And finally, here’s our Keto Wing Sauce recipe, serve with our homemade Creamy Keto Blue Cheese Dressing.
 Enjoy.

 Delicious hot buffalo sauce from scratch!
 Easy and no unhealthy filler oils like the jar buffalo sauce you find in the store.

 This recipe includes xanthan gum to make the sauce extra thick.
 If you prefer a more traditional, thinner wing sauce, just leave that out.

 - 1/2 cup butter